This dialog box appears when the Find command is selected. You can specify a string to find, as well as other options.

 If this is checked, EmEditor counts the occurrences of the matched string in the document.
 The result will be displayed in the status bar.

 Close the dialog box when finished searching.

 Find all occurrences of the search term.

 Bookmarks all lines that match the specified string.

 Extract the lines that match the specified string by creating a new docoment.

 Click this button to display the Replace dialog box for the specified string with selected options.

 Click this button to close the dialog box.

-Click this button to display the Customize dialog box.
+Click this button to display the Advanced dialog box.

 This dialog box can be resized by dragging the right-bottom corner of the dialog box.
 When the dialog box becomes larger, a multi-line string can be entered as a search term.
 While multi-line text box is enabled, CTRL + ENTER key can be used to insert new lines.